Sometimes, all we want and need is a short declarative bellow hooked into something hummable and danceable.

 Yeah yeah yeah.

-With a sun like that, we know we should be glad.
+We know we should be glad.

 Check out this blog’s public page on Facebook for 1-minute snippets of wisdom and other musings from the world’s great thinkers and artists, accompanied by lovely photography.